influxdata/telegraf/plugins/inputs/intel_rdt/README.md

   ## Mandatory if cores aren't set and forbidden if cores are specified.
   ## e.g. ["qemu", "pmd"]
   # processes = ["process"]

+  ## Specify if the pqos process should be called with sudo.
+  ## Mandatory if the telegraf process does not run as root.
+  # sudo = false
 ```

 ### Exposed metrics